nilinswap/local_library/README.md

 - If a session, as a dict, changes then django saves the session itself.
 However instead if the data inside the session changed, for example one shown below for wheels, tell django to modify and save django session manually
+- The Session was enabled from start.
+The configuration is set up in the INSTALLED_APPS and MIDDLEWARE sections of the project file (locallibrary/locallibrary/settings.py)
 ```python
 # This is detected as an update to the session, so session data is saved.
 request.session['my_car'] = 'mini'